 We ended the last blog with a great quote from Spurgeon about how the sentence above is true of God.
-He is the happiest person in the universe and He wants to make us happy, like Him.
-That’s one of the great characteristics of happy people.
-They want to share their happiness with others.
+He is the happiest person in the universe and He wants to make us like Him.
+That’s one of the great characteristics of happy people, they want to share their happiness with others.

-David, in awe of his happy God, sat at the feet of his Teacher in order to learn His ways.
+David, in awe of his happy God, sat at the feet of this happy Teacher in order to learn His ways.
 That what’s we saw in verse 12 of Psalm 119.

 So what happens next?
 Well, what happens when you discover something amazing?
 I’m going to bet that your tendency is to tell others about it — and that’s exactly what David does.